Visit Yvoire – a Medieval Floral Town on Lake Geneva, France

 Yvoire - a Medieval Village on Lac Léman in Haute Savoie, France

-The small La Maison d’Histoire (local history museum) is open weekends from 2 to 5 pm in May, June, and September, as well as daily from 2 to 5:30 pm in July and August.
+The small La Maison d’Histoire (local history museum) with impressive scale models of Yvoire is open on weekends from 2 to 5 pm in May, June, and September, as well as daily from 2 to 5:30 pm in July and August.
 Admission is free.

-Other sights in Yvoire can be seen and enjoyed while strolling through the narrow alleys and town gates.
-A few ramparts and town defenses survived and many houses are really from the Middle Ages and not copies from later periods.
+Other sights in Yvoire are easy to take in while strolling through the narrow alleys and town gates.
+A few ramparts, town defenses, and fortified gates survived and many stone houses are really from the Middle Ages and not copies from later periods.

 Yvoire – a Fun Destination for Families & Children